Carlos Sainz Jr is a Spanish Formula 1 driver, born in Madrid on 1 September 1994.

-Having first signed for McLaren ahead of 2019 season, Sainz was reportedly earning an estimated annual salary of £3million at McLaren, but that pay packet has jumped up to around £5.86m with Ferrari.
+Having first signed for McLaren ahead of 2019 season, Sainz was reportedly earning an estimated annual salary of £3million at McLaren, but that pay packet has jumped up to around £5.86m without bonuses with Ferrari.

 Sainz's main sponsor is Spanish beer company Estrella Galicia who have had an association in place throughout Sainz's Formula 1 career.